openfiesta/Low-Resources-Biosensing/Useful Scripts/Mutation Analysis/README.md

 ### Next steps (Help welcomed!)

-- Checking the scripts and improve their performance.
+- Try the library and fix errors.

-- Perform this same analysis at different levels (regional, continental, global...) and compare the results.

-- Perform the clustering of different nCov strains based in the total genome variation between themselves.

-- ...

-### Mutation Analysis pipeline

-Before starting: All the scripts have being wrote in Python for Jupyter lab (https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html).

-We are working with the GISAID nCov database (https://www.gisaid.org/) taking into account only the high coverage sequences.
-At the date of the first trials this comprises 8124 sequences worldwide.

-#### Sequences joiner

-1) Create a folder named "seq" in the same directory of the script "SeqJoiner.ipynb"

-2) Paste the sequences there.

-3) Run the script with jupyter lab.

-4) You will find the output file in the "seq" directory.
-This file is a multi-FASTA file, comprised by all the sequences named by the EPI_ISL_ reference.
-You could check all the metadata of the sequences, with this references here -> https://github.com/nextstrain/ncov/blob/master/data/metadata.tsv.

-#### Multiple Sequence Alignment

-For the MSA we used MAFFT alignment as it's the most optimized tool we found for huge amounts of data.
-It could be run both locally or in the on line server, thanks to its memory saving mode.

-Running the MSA locally (16GB of RAM and a Intel(R) Core(TM) i7-4790K CPU) last around 48 hours to complete the analysis.
-The on line server will perform the same task in 10 minutes.

-For the on line server we followed this protocol: https://mafft.cbrc.jp/alignment/software/closelyrelatedviralgenomes.html

-The output will be a huge alignment (.aln) file.
-You could visualize this data with AliView (https://ormbunkar.se/aliview/).
-It's the free software we found to manage in a more efficient way files as big as the onbe produced with 8k sequences.

-1. #### Mutation Analysis

-##### Parsing the .aln file

-1. Name the alignment file as "align.aln" and put it in the same folder as the script "AlignmentParser.ipynb".
+### Installing the library

+1. Git pull the "lrbs_mutation_analysis" folder.

-2. Run the script with jupyter lab.
+2. Run  `pip install -e 'folder_location\lrbs_mutation_analysis'`

+3. Expected output `Successfully installed lrbs-mutation-analysis`

+### Library functions

+##### AlignmentParser (degeneratedNucleotides = False, f_align = "align.aln", f_out="nc_count.txt")

+<b>degeneratedNucleotides</b> Counting other nucleotides other tha A/T/G/C/- ?

+<b>f_align</b> Location of .aln file **in Clustal format**.
+For example, output of MAFFT online tool (https://mafft.cbrc.jp/alignment/software/closelyrelatedviralgenomes.html).

-3. The output file ("nc_count.txt") will have a structure comprised by 6 columns, with the numbers of nucleotide position and the number of sequences with Adenine, Thymine, Guanine, Cytosine or a gap at this position.
+<b>f_out</b> Output file location.
+The output file will have a structure comprised by 6 columns, with the numbers of nucleotide position and the number of sequences with Adenine, Thymine, Guanine, Cytosine or a gap at this position.

-##### Computing variance per nucleotide

-1. Put the nc_count.txt file from the previous script in the same folder of the "DeviationCalc.ipynb" script.

-2. Run the script with jupyter lab.

-3. You will see 2 output files:
-   -  "Variation.eps" with the graph representing each variation per nucleotide in the entire sequence in vectorial format.
+##### DeviationCalc (countGaps = True, f_count="nc_count.txt", f_out="Variation.txt")

+<b>countGaps</b> Counting "-" for computing deviation?

+<b>f_count</b> Location of the AlignmentParser fuction output.

-   - A "Variation.txt" with a two columns file, one with the nucleotide position and the other with a number that represents how many sequences vary from the consensus.
+<b>f_out</b> Output location.
+The output will be a two columns file, one with the nucleotide position and the other with number of sequences that vary from the consensus.

+**ConsensusSeq (INCLUDE_GAPS = True, f_count="nc_count.txt", f_out="consensusSeq.txt")**

-##### Computing the consensus sequence
+**INCLUDE_GAPS** Making the consensus sequence with gaps included?

-1. Put the nc_count.txt file from the previous script in the same folder of the "SeqMaker.ipynb" script.

-2. Adjust the flag "INCLUDE_GAPS" on the top of the script in case you want your consensus sequence with gaps.
-A consensus gap mean that this particular region was not described in the majority of the sequences.
-3. Run the script with jupyter lab.
+**f_count** Location of the AlignmentParser fuction output.

-4. The output file "consensusSeq.txt" have the FASTA of the consensus sequence.
+**f_out**  Output location.
+The output file "consensusSeq.txt" have the FASTA of the consensus sequence.

-### Primer analysis

-#### LAMP visual primer analysis

-##### Performing the analysis

-1. Create a file named "primers.txt" in the same folder than the "LampPrimerTester.ipynb" script.
+**PrimerTest (f_consensus="consensusSeq.txt", f_primers="primers.txt", f_variation="Variation.txt", f_count="nc_count.txt", f_name = int(round(time.time() * 1000)), ranges=[50,500,2500], mutation_threshold=50)**

+**f_consensus** Location of the consensus sequence file (Output of the ConsensusSeq function). **This sequence must include gaps**.

+**f_primers** Primers file.
 This file should contain the FASTA sequence of the primers, with the names "F3", "B3", "LB", "LF", FIP" and "BIP".
 And example of the "primers.txt" file structure could be found in the examples folder.

-2. Put the "consensusSeq.txt" and the "Variation.txt" files (see previous chapter for the scripts that generate this files) in the same folder than the "LampPrimerTester.ipynb" script. **NOTE:** The consensus sequence must be done **including gaps**.

-3. Run the script.
+**f_variation** Location of the DeviationCalc function output.

-##### Analysis of the results
+**f_count** Location of the AlignmentParser function output.

+**f_name** Location of the output folder.
+If the folder doesn't exist it will be created.

+**ranges** A vector comprising three numbers that indicates the three ranges of number of mutated sequences for computing color intensities in the resulting heatmap.

+**mutation_threshold** The limit that indicates how many sequences need to vary from the consensus to start the mutation analysis.

-The graphical jupyter output includes a primer alignment and a heatmap indicating the region's variation with the areas where the different primers align.
+The graphical script output includes a primer alignment and a heatmap indicating the region's variation within the areas where the primers align.

-There is also a second output that could be found in a temporal folder created inside the "LampPrimers" directory.
+There is also a second output that can be found in the folder indicated in the "f_name" parameter.
 This result includes:

-- An "output.txt" file, which includes the sequence of all the primers with the position of the primers' nucleotides that are targeting highly mutated regions (With the respective nucleotide count of the targeted nucleotides).
+- An "output.txt" file, with the sequence of all the primers with the position of the primers' nucleotides that are aligned with highly mutated nucleotides in the target strand (With the respective nucleotide count of the targeted nucleotides).
 - A .png file storing the heatmap.